killmenot/vt-notifications/README.md

 A headless vue notification library to use with tailwind

- - This is fork and port of Vue 2 [vt-notifications](https://github.com/sansil/vt-notifications) created by [sansil](https://github.com/sansil).
-Please use this version if you use Vue 2.x
+ - This is port of Vue 2 [vt-notifications](https://github.com/sansil/vt-notifications) created by [sansil](https://github.com/sansil).
+Please use his version if you use Vue 2.x
  - Sponsored by Britton Mathews from Veedback

 ## 🌟 Features